jonnycoder1/jonnycoder1/README.md

 * 🎨 ASP.NET
 * 🎨 TailwindCSS

 More skills will be added in the coming months.
-I'm currently using Pinecone, Llama Index and React for a project.
+I'm currently using Pinecone, Llama Index and React for my current project.